BFieguth/brisk/docs/source/users/applying_preprocessing.rst

 Brisk provides built-in preprocessing capabilities for missing data handling, scaling, categorical encoding, and feature selection.
-You can configure preprocessing in your ``DataManager`` and use experiment groups to compare different preprocessing strategies.
+You can configure preprocessing in your ``DataManager`` or use experiment groups to apply different preprocessing strategies.
 See
 :doc:`Using Experiment Groups </users/using_experiment_groups>` for more details.